ManuelB/everyonecounts-geoserver/README.md

 mvn install
 cd geoserver
 mvn wildfly:run
-# Afterwards go to http://localhost:8080/geoserver (Username: admin Password: admin) You should be able to create a everyone counts datastore
+# Afterwards go to http://localhost:8080/geoserver (Username: admin Password: geoserver) You should be able to create a everyone counts datastore
 ```